OlubukolaA/railway_usage_operational_analysis/README.md

 ## Overview

-This project explores rail ticketing and operational data to answer practical business questions a transport operator's commercial and operations teams would ask: Where is revenue concentrated?
+This project explores rail ticketing and operational data to answer practical business questions a transport operator's commercial and operations teams would ask:
+## Where is revenue concentrated?
 Which routes underperform?
 What's driving delays and cancellations?
 When do passengers actually travel?

+The dashboard is built as three linked report pages:
+- ## Passenger Usage - *customer behaviour, travel patterns, railcard usage*
+- ## Sales Performance
-The dashboard is built as three linked report pages - Passenger Usage, Sales Performance, and Services Performance — each targeting a distinct stakeholder view (commercial, finance, and operations respectively).
+- ## Services Performance
+Each targeting a distinct stakeholder view (commercial, finance, and operations respectively).

 ---